yanbab/backoff/README.md

 # Backoff

-Backoff is a php+mysql application for generating administration style interfaces.
+Backoff is a PHP/MySQL application for generating web site administration interfaces.

-It abstracts common business application patterns to make it simple for developers to implement beautiful and elegant interfaces with very little effort.

-It provides an easy to use interface for your client to manage their website.
+It makes it simple for developers to implement beautiful and elegant interfaces with very little effort while providing clients an easy to use interface to manage their website.

 ## Installation